 The benefit to Project Fi

-Despite the need to go through a few extra steps to get Project Fi working on the iPhone, it as an excellent alternative to established carriers—one that’s extremely cost-effective, reliable, and without any unacceptable fine print.
+Despite the need to go through a few extra steps to get Project Fi working on the iPhone, it as an excellent alternative to established carriers—one that’s incredibly cost-effective, reliable, and without any unacceptable fine print.
 Most carriers on the market right now charge outrageous prices for smartphones, especially with most carriers now getting rid of individual data plans, and moving to mobile share options only.

 That said, Project Fi is overall a cheaper option, at least as long as you can get your device unlocked.
 Did you have success getting your iPhone on Project Fi?
 Let us know in the comments section below!